vuoro/pelimanni/README.md

   } from "@vuoro/pelimanni/instrumentPresets.js";
 ```

+The presets define the instrument's timbre.
+They also, at runtime, combine with various simple heuristics to make each instrument play a little differently depending on the surrounding context: the exact note being played, the preceding note and when it was played, velocity, duration etc. This makes them sound more natural.

 To play the instruments, you must create an `AudioContext`, resume it, create the instrument, connect it, and call `playInstrument` with it.

 ```js